 FURNITURE FOR SALE: Bedroom suit, chairs, and table.
-See Mrs. Case at 516 West 12-24s-2tc
+See Mrs. Case at 516 West buying used furniture?
+We Have It At The

-IF carpets look dull and drear, remove the spots as they appear with Blue Lustre, Rent our Blue Lustre electric shampoo machine.
-Perry's 128 Main.
+IF carpets look dull and drear, remove the spots as they ap-

 CLEANINGEST carpet cleaner you ever used, so easy too.
 Get Blue Lustre, Rent our Blue Lustre electric shampoo machine.
 Higginbotham-Bartlett 215 Main